 Virgin's Richard Branson didn't really discover any musicians – he had people to do that for him.
 He was busy discovering profits and limitless ambition.

-The stories of Branson and Epstein and the history of the record shop, from the local music emporium to the megastores, and then from the decline of record shops to the resurgence of vinyl and specialist shops, is told in tremendous detail in the new book Going For A Song by Garth Cartwright.
+The stories of Branson and Epstein and the history of the record shop, from the local music emporium to the megastores, and then from the decline of record shops to the resurgence of vinyl and specialist shops, is told in tremendous detail in the book Going For A Song by Garth Cartwright.

 Specialist shops featured include the much-missed reggae specialist Dub Vendor, at Clapham Junction, and the still-thriving Soul Brother, in Putney, both of which have enriched my music collection in just the way that my old local record shop did when I was a teenager.